AnatoliiStepanovLikhoi/softryzen-event-planner/README.md

-# Event Planner 📅
+# Event Planner App 📅

 Event Planner is a web application that allows users to plan and organize events.

+#<a  href='https://anatoliistepanovlikhoi.github.io/softryzen-event-planner/'>Watch live page</a>

 ## Main Page
 On the main page, users can view all upcoming events.
 Also they can click the "More info" button on a card to view detailed information about the event.